pixelyunicorn/2019.melody.dev/they.md

 ## {% include icons/member-add.svg size="38" %} <yeet>Plural!?</yeet>

 Yep, there's more than one of us in this brain!
-I highly reccomend reading <a href="https://freyasspirit.com/plurality-playbook/" class="uno" target="_blank" rel="noreferrer">Google's Plurality Playbook</a> for context on understanding dissociative disorders, as well as plurality as a whole.
-Here are some of us you will be seeing around:
+This is really hard for us to put into words, so I highly reccomend reading <a href="https://freyasspirit.com/plurality-playbook/" class="uno" target="_blank" rel="noreferrer">Google's Plurality Playbook</a> for context on understanding dissociative disorders, as well as plurality as a whole.
+Here are _some_ of us you will be seeing around:

-- 🎶 **Melody** ~ they/them ~ right brain ~ the musical one, slurs voice musically, has the most common sense and primary communicator
+- 🎶+✨ **Melody** ~ they/them ~ right brain ~ primary communicator, has the most common sense, often slurs voice musically for no reason

-- 🦌 **valerie** ~ vi/vim or val ~ left brain ~ the lowercase personality, can focus, total nerrrrrrd, tries to be an obnoxiously cute unicorn deerling
+- 🦄+🦌 **valerie** ~ vi/vim or val ~ left brain ~ the lowercase personality, can focus, total nerrrrrrd, tries to be an obnoxiously cute unicorn deerling

-- 🔥 **Ambra (amber)** ~ she/her ~ can design and code (aka can make money)
+- 🐍+🔥 **Ambra (amber)** ~ she/her ~ can design and code (aka make money), the powerhouse of the cell

-- 🌿 **Forrest** ~ any pronouns ~ non-verbal, loves tacos and nature, hates chicken
+- 🌿+🌮 **Forrest** ~ they/them ~ non-verbal, loves tacos/burritos and nature, hates chicken

 I go into a bit more detail in this <a href="https://twitter.com/pixelyunicorn/status/1095153748354117632" class="uno" target="_blank" rel="noreferrer">Twitter thread</a>.
 (I will still mostly refer to myself using "I", however "we" will be used in contexts in appropriate.)